henzk/featuremonkey/docs/reference.rst

 Above, mandatory files to specify a feature called ``myfeature`` are listed.
-``__init__.py`` is needed to mark the directory as a python package.
+Additionally, features may contain other modules, subpackages and also non-Python files.

-Additionally, features may contain other modules, subpackages and non-Python files.
+Note: ``__init__.py`` is needed to mark the directory as a python package.

 ::